2MASS J11151597+1937266: The accretion disk

 The discovery team showed that the SDSS spectrum contained a number of hydrogen emission lines and the H-alpha emission line was broadened, showing signs of accretion.
 The team found that the neutral potassium line was weaker than other low gravity dwarfs, which is seen as either an even lower gravity or material blocking this part of the atmosphere.
 Additionally a higher than normal WISE W3 (about 10 μm) flux indicates the presence of dust around the object.
 In a follow-up paper, the team interpreted the hydrogen emission as either magnetic activity and/or weak accretion.
 The team also found emission due to neutral helium (He), which is another sign of accretion.
 Observations with the VLT confirmed the ongoing accretion and the infrared excess.
 The team identified additional hydrogen emission lines and found asymmetric line profiles.
 The H-alpha flux decreased by about 7% between 2007 and 2012, and then increased by about 20% between 2012 and 2023.
 This is seen as a variable accretion rate.
-The mass accretion rate was estimated to be 1.4±2.8 × 10^{−8} /year (about the mass of 3 Juno per year).
+The mass accretion rate was estimated to be (about three times the mass of the asteroid Juno per year).